taichi-dev/taichi/docs/compilation.rst

-The Life of a Taichi Kernel
+The life of a Taichi kernel
 ===============================================

 Sometimes it is helpful to understand the life cycle of a Taichi kernel.